vuejs/vuepress/README.md

 ## Documentation

-This is the branch for `VuePress 1.x` and docs are available at https://v1.vuepress.vuejs.org.
+Docs are available at https://vuepress.vuejs.org/ - we are still working on refining it and contributions are welcome!

 ## Contribution